ConsenSysMesh/stow-js/README.md

 Linnia.util.decrypt(privKey, ciphertext);
 ```

-Decrypts a message ECIES encrypted by `Linnia.util.encrypt`.
+Decrypts a message encrypted by `Linnia.util.encrypt`.

 ### Parameters

-1. `Buffer|String` - The private key to decrypt the data (32 bytes)
+1. `String` - The private key to decrypt the data.
-1. `Buffer|String` - The encrypted data, which includes the IV, ephemeral public key, MAC, and ciphertext.
+1. `String` - The encrypted data, which includes the IV, ephemeral public key, MAC, and ciphertext.

 ### Returns

-`Buffer` - The decrypted plaintext
+`String` - The decrypted plaintext

 ### Example